Modeling acceleration without photon pair creation: Methods

-In the following, we derive the transformation between the natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ for the general case where Bob travels along an arbitrary trajectory with coordinates $(t_{\rm A}, \mu_{\rm A}(t_{\rm A}))$ through Alice's spacetime diagram.
-Since his trajectory is known, we also know his positive speed $v_{\rm B}(t_{\rm A}) < c$ at any moment in time.
-For simplicity, and without loss of generality, we again assume that Alice and Bob are placed at the origins of their respective coordinate systems where they remain at rest.
-They only overlap once at an initial time when $t_{\rm A} = t_{\rm B} = 0$.
-However, instead of considering only a single explosion, we now assume that Alice triggers an explosion at regular time intervals.
-In the following, we denote the distances between two successive light lines in Alice's reference frame by $\Delta \chi_{\rm A}$.
-As illustrated in Fig.~\ref{FIGURE001a}, we again first study the case where Bob moves in the direction of the positive $x$ axis away from Alice.
-In this case, Alice sends light pulses with $s=1$ to Bob.
-Since his speed varies constantly with respect to Alice's reference frame, Bob experiences space and time now in a constantly changing way, and the distances between times when light pulses arrive at his position are in general not the same (cf.~Fig.~\ref{FIGURE001b}).
+For simplicity, we assume again that Alice and Bob begin at rest at the origins of their respective coordinate systems and that the coordinate axes of both observers overlap at an initial time $t_{\rm A} = t_{\rm B} = 0$.
+In addition, As illustrated in Fig.~\ref{FIGURE001a}, we first study the case where Bob moves in the direction of the positive $x$ axis away from Alice and Alice sends light pulses with $s=1$ to Bob.
+In Alice's reference frame, the separation between two successive light lines in terms of her natural coordinates $\chi_{\rm A}$ is given by $\Delta \chi_{\rm A} = -c\Delta t_{\rm A}$ which Bob receives at intervals of $\Delta \chi_{\rm B}(\chi_{\rm A})$.
+The intervals recorded by Bob between each received narrow light pulse are in general, not the same because his speed varies constantly with respect to Alice's reference frame.
+As illustrated in Fig.~\ref{FIGURE001b}, he experiences space and time in a constantly changing way.
+Only the speed of light remains constant.
+In the following, we denote the natural coordinates of the light line created by the $N$-th explosion by $\chi_{\rm A}^{(N)}$ and $\chi_{\rm B}^{(N)}$.

-To use the results that we obtained in the main text when considering an observer moving at a constant speed $v_{\rm B}$, we approximate Bob's trajectory in the following by a succession of short time intervals of constant motion.
-As illustrated in Fig.~\ref{FIGURE001a}, we assume that Bob's speed changes whenever he crosses a light-like trajectory (red lines), which has been generated by one of Alice's explosions.
-In the limit where $\Delta \chi_{\rm A}$ tends to zero, Bob's trajectory should converge to his actual trajectory given by $(t_{\rm A}, \mu_{\rm A}(t_{\rm A}))$ in Alice's spacetime diagram.
-Suppose $\chi_{\rm A}^{(N)}$ and $\chi_{\rm B}^{(N)}$ are the natural coordinates of the light line created by the $n$-th explosion.
 Using this notation, we know that

 with $\Delta \chi_{\rm B}^{(n)} = \chi_{\rm B}^{(n)} - \chi_{\rm B}^{(n-1)}$.
 In Figs.~\ref{FIGURE001a} and \ref{FIGURE001b} respectively, $\Delta \chi_{\rm A}$ and $\Delta \chi_{\rm B}^{(n)}$ coincide with the lengths of the bottom edges of the light blue triangles.